staftermath/pysuite/docs/source/user_manual.rst

 upload
 ++++++
-upload a local file to google drive. you can provide a list of ids to place the uploaded file under these folders.
+upload a local file to google drive. you can provide the id of a folder to place the uploaded file under that folder.

 .. code-block:: python

     drive.upload(from_file="path/to/your/file/to/be/uploaded", name="google_drive_file_name",
-                 parent_ids=["google drive folder id 1", "google drive folder id 2"])
+                 parent_id="google drive folder id 1")

 delete
 ++++++